petzi53/weblog-portfolio/content/post/2017-09-05-using-hugo-academic-theme-with-blogdown-part-2.md

 ---
-title: Using hugo-academic theme with blogdown (Part 2)
+title: Blogdown tutorial (Part 2)
 author: Peter Baumgartner
 date: '2017-09-05'
-slug: tutorial-hugo-academic-theme-with-blogdown-part-2
+slug: blogdown-tutorial-part-2
-categories: []
+tags: [rstudio, blogdown, hugo, git, github, academic-theme]
-tags: []
+categories: [tutorial, blog engines, static sites, reproducible research]
 summary: In part 2 we will create a GitHub repository and link it to our local repository, which we have created in part 1 of this tutorial.
 ---

-## Create a Github repository
+#### Creating a Github repository

 In part 1 we have installed the hugo-academic theme on top of R, RStudio and blogdown.
 We will continue the installation process with creating a remote GitHub repository.